 - Desk research and literature analysis

-Study on exploring the possible employment implications of connected and automated driving – Completed
+Study on exploring the possible employment implications of connected and automated driving (CAD) – Completed

 Client: European Commission, Directorate-General Research and Innovation – GD RTD

 Duration: 06/2019 – 10/2020

 Partner: M-Five, Ecorys (Lead), TRT, Seureco, VTT, ERTICO, IRU, UITP, CAM

 Objective of the project is the analysis and assessment of the employment impacts of connected and automated driving (CAD).
 Growth and jobs impacts of scenarios of different diffusion pathways of CAD in Europe are quantified.
 Changing skill requirements and other social aspects are examined.
 Finally, the project aimed to recommend ways in which the positive aspects can be enhanced while the negative impacts can be avoided or mitigated.

 Technologies related to CAD are currently being developed.
 Higher levels of automation will be developed and adopted by 2050 and should seriously disrupt employment.
 On the other hand, there is currently a severe lack of drivers in freight transport and public transport that may be alleviated by CAD.
 The European automotive industry may benefit from the growth potential of value-added of future CAD technologies.